Cristianetaniguti/poly_containers/README.md

 docker run -p 8787:8787 -v $(pwd):/home/rstudio/ -e DISABLE_AUTH=true cristaniguti/poly_haplo
 ```

 Keep this terminal open and access `http://localhost:8787/` or `http://127.0.0.1:8787/` in your web browser.
 You can also run the Julia using the RStudio terminal, but do not forget the path of the script inside the container: `/julia-1.5.3/bin/./julia`.
+If you want to load files or folders into the container, simply run the commands above from a directory containing them (you can use commands such as `cd` and `cd ..` to navigate through directories).

 With RStudio, try to load any of the included R packages: